-A: Discuss your concerns with your supervisor or a member of the Compliance Network.
+A: Discuss your concerns with your supervisor, ETRN Corporate Compliance, or a member of the Compliance Network.
 There may be very good reasons for the practices.
-If your concerns are not resolved by notifying your supervisor, contact a member of the Compliance Network.
+If your concerns are not resolved by notifying your supervisor, contact ETRN Corporate Compliance, a member of the Compliance Network, or the Compliance Hotline.